vision4robotics/SiamAPN/README.md

 	--tracker_prefix 'general_model'   # tracker_name
 ```
 ## UAVTrack112 benchmark
 UAVTrack112 benchmark is created from images captured during the real-world tests.
 It can be downloaded at [UAVTrack112](https://pan.baidu.com/s/1lF2pTQu39dIUC7iGR44mxA) (code: jk29).
+If you want to use this UAVTracking benchmark, please cite the paper below.
+More detail of the benchmark are available in [here](https://github.com/vision4robotics/SiamAPN/tree/master/UAVTrack112).

 ## References